SAML-Toolkits/python3-saml/README.md

 ### Getting Started ###

-We said that this toolkit includes a django application demo and a flask applicacion demo, lets see how fast is deploy them.
+We said that this toolkit includes a django application demo and a flask application demo, let's see how fast is it to deploy them.

 ***Virtualenv***